-The SK9Y is a 2018 high-end soundbar from LG, but the SK10Y has more features like Meridian Audio Technology, which is also available on high-end 2019 models.
+The SK9Y is a 2018 high-end soundbar from LG, but the LG SK10Y has more features like Meridian Audio Technology, which is also available on high-end 2019 models.
 The SK9Y is a 5.1.2-channel setup with a sub and up-firing speakers, which the lower-end 2.1-channel models starting from the SK8Y don’t have.
-The main competitors of the LG SK9Y are the Samsung HW-N850 (which is the basically N950 without the satellites), the Sonos Beam with its optional sub, and the Sony HT-Z9F.
+The LG SK9Y's main competitors are the Samsung HW-N850 (which is basically the N950 without the satellites), the Sonos Beam with its optional sub, and the Sony HT-Z9F.

 The LG SK9Y is a very long bar made of hard plastic and metal.
 A grill protects the front, the sides, and the up-firing speakers found on the top.
 The controls are hidden at the back.

 The sub has a solid plastic top and its three sides are covered by a mesh-like cloth.
 This can easily be ripped or can get dirty.
 The port is on the backside of the sub.

 The LG SK9Y is fairly wide and won’t fit between the legs of most 55-inch TV stands.
 On the upside, it's not too tall to cover the bottom of your TV, unless your TV screen is sitting flush on the table.